Web3-Conf-India/Hack-Web3Conf/README.md

 - Upload your code somewhere on the internet.
 This can be to a GitHub repository ( preferred ), a zip file on cloud storage, anywhere: as long as it is accessible by the judges.
 You will provide a link to this in the next steps.
 - Login to your GitHub account.
 - Make sure that the following are taken into consideration before submitting ( failure to do so will result in disqualification ) :
-        Make sure you have your code link ready
+        1. Make sure you have your code link ready
-        You should be ready with your PPT/Document of your project.
+        2. You should be ready with your PPT/Document of your project
-        Demo Video for the project -
+        3. Demo Video for the project-
-            Tell us about your project
+            - Tell us about your project
-            Demo of your project
+            -  Demo of your project
-            Video must be in English
+            -  Video must be in English
-            File name should be TeamName_HackWeb3Conf
+            -  File name should be TeamName_HackWeb3Conf
-        Demo Link ( if applicable ) - Hosted / Live link of the prototype
+        4. Demo Link ( if applicable ) - Hosted / Live link of the prototype
 - Start a new submisison issue.
 - Mention team name, email of poc, track or bounty submitting for.
 - Submit the issue.